 Since the top European orchestras’ audition policies excluded women, Dalton returned to her studies in America, earning her master’s degree at the Manhattan School of Music with Glenn Dicterow and also with Shmuel Ashkenasi at Northern Illinois University.

-Alison was invited by Sir Georg Solti to become a member of the Chicago Symphony Orchestra in 1987 and devotes her life to the rigors of being a member of the first violin section and the raising her five musical children.
-She also enjoys travel—during her sabbatical leave she made solo treks to the Seven Wonders of the Ancient World—dancing and teaching violin.
+Dalton was invited by Sir Georg Solti to become a member of the Chicago Symphony Orchestra in 1987 and devotes her life to the rigors of being a member of the first violin section and raising her five children.
+She also enjoys travel (during a sabbatical leave from the Orchestra, she made solo treks to the Seven Wonders of the Ancient World), dancing and teaching violin.
 She plays a 1707 Grancino of Milan violin.